oldtownmedia/otm-development-standards/CSS.md

 ```

-When possible Mixins should be declared with placeholders as an example of the Mixin's functionality.
+When possible Mixins should be declared with placeholders as an example of the Mixins functionality.
 This improves readability.

 #### Nesting

 One of the best features of sass is that you can nest your selectors for easier readability.
 This is encouraged but should be used conservatively, lest we end up with a Woo-like nuclear-override selector.
-If you find yourself nesting more than 3 or 4 levels, re-evaluate the specificity required and your methodology.
+If you find yourself nesting more than 2 or 3 levels, re-evaluate the specificity required and your methodology.
+The items can likely be broken into lighter-specificity selectors.

 There are times when more specificity is necessary, so use your best judgement.

 #### Compiling

 We cover general compilation more on the General page, but in general compiling should be done with a pre-processor on your workstation, triggering an autoprefixer and minifying the outputted css.
 SCSS files should be concatenated into a single served css file and if the project is of appropriate scope, critical CSS tools should also be used with your compiler.

 ### Performance